ambroisemaupate/docker/php81-nginx-alpine/README.md

 # roadiz/php81-nginx-alpine
 **Base *php-fpm with nginx* image for building Roadiz sub-images.**
-**⚠️ For production only**

-This image does not provide *Yarn*, and it is meant to be extended for each of your projects.
-This image should be as light as possible to be built with your website sources and vendor included.
+**This base image is deprecated:** we encourage to use [roadiz/php81-fpm-alpine](https://hub.docker.com/r/roadiz/php81-fpm-alpine) instead to build your Roadiz services with *php-fpm*, *nginx*, *workers* in separate containers.

 Make sure to use a `.dockerignore` at your project root not to include any existing cache files or build-time vendors (node_modules).

-Before building your project image make sure to:
+Before building your project Docker image make sure to prepare your project sources:

-- `make`
-- `composer update --no-dev`
-- `composer dumpautoload -o -a`
+- `composer install -o`
-- Copy any configuration needed at launch
 - Add any development or user files paths to the `.dockerignore`

 ## Build example